 4. Graft Fixation - The chosen graft is secured within tunnels drilled into the femur (thigh bone) and tibia (shinbone) using screws, staples, or other fixation devices.
 This fixation allows the graft to heal and integrate into the surrounding bone and tissue, providing stability to the knee joint.

-5. Post-operative Care and Rehabilitation - Following surgery, patients undergo a structured rehabilitation program, starting with immediate post-operative care in the hospital or surgical center.
+5. Post-operative Care and Rehabilitation - Following surgery, patients undergo a structured ACL reconstruction rehab program, starting with immediate post-operative care in the hospital or surgical center.
 Physical therapy begins soon after surgery to reduce swelling, restore range of motion, and strengthen the muscles around the knee.
 Rehabilitation progresses over several months to gradually improve knee function and return patients to their pre-injury activity level.

 6. Expected Outcomes - The primary goal of ACL reconstruction surgery is to restore knee stability, alleviate symptoms, and enable patients to resume their desired level of physical activity, including sports participation.
 Successful outcomes depend on factors such as patient compliance with rehabilitation, graft choice, and surgical technique.